robdunn4/QSpice/README.md

 ## VSCode Configuration
 Build configurations for C-Block component development using the VSCode IDE.

+## Microsoft Visual Studio (MSVC) Configuration
+Step-by-step guide to configure a Visual Studio project to compile and debug C-Block components.

 ## Miscellany
 Small bits, odds and ends.